vintage-maeve/mimir/docs/sources/mimir/operators-guide/run-production-environment/production-tips/index.md

 ## Ingester

-### Ensure a high number of maximum number of open file descriptors
+### Ensure a high maximum number of open file descriptors

 The ingester receives samples from distributor, and appends the received samples to the specific per-tenant TSDB that is stored on the ingester local disk.
 The per-tenant TSDB is composed of several files and the ingester keeps a file descriptor open for each TSDB file.